jamie-burns0/documents/quicksort-go/quicksort-go.md

 ### Optimisation investigation

 A feature of Go is its concurrency support.
-Hoare's Quicksort divide-and-conquer approach seemed like a good opportunity to both explore Go's concurrency and see if concurrency would improve performance of the sort.
+Hoare's Quicksort divide-and-conquer strategy seemed like a good opportunity to both explore Go's concurrency and see if concurrency would improve performance of the sort.

 In the `partition` method, we have pointers at either end of a segment that converge on a pivot value.
 When `partition` is done we should know the index of our pivot value and every value less than our pivot value will be left of the index and every value greater on the right.